ello/wtf/README.md

 1. Edit the master branch in Github.
 Make sure no one else is editing so you don't collide.
 2. Commit changes, check CircleCI to see if changes pass.
+3. See how changes look on the new staging server.
-3. Deploy master branch on Herok
+3. Deploy master branch on Heroku.

 ### Filename: